epfl-ada/ada-2022-project-toestewbrr/README.md

 From our custom pipeline, we extracted couples from all romantic comedy summaries.
 The **NER** annotator recognizes characters, while **coref** links together all common mentions of each character.
 The **OpenIE** and **KBP** annotators then conveniently label love relationships between entities as `per:spouse`.
 By extracting these relationships, we identified [ADD NUMBER] relationships among [ADD NUMBER] different movies.

+#### 2.3 An alternative: Word2Vec

+In this part, we tried to analyse the plot summaries to detect movies that depict a relationship, in another way than with coreNLP.
+The idea is to score each summary based on semantic proximity with words that we think are related to relationships and find a threshold that discards every film that does not involve two characters in love.

 ### 3. Future analysis

 We now define the methods we will use to answer our research questions.